-I am an experienced senior manager in the private and voluntary sectors.
+An experienced chief executive in the private and voluntary sectors.

-As a professional fundraiser I worked across the full range of fundraising roles.
-From emptying static collecting boxes and organising flag days to soliciting big gifts from wealthy individuals & foundations, working on major appeals and managing staff fundraising teams.
+As a professional fundraiser, I worked across the full range of fundraising roles.
+From emptying static collecting boxes and organising flag days to soliciting major gifts from wealthy individuals & foundations, working on major appeals and managing staff fundraising teams.

-My fundraising career started in 1988 with my appointment as a community fundraiser with the RNIB.
-After studies at Edinburgh University I returned to work on large fundraising appeals, including the launch of Fairbridge in Scotland and the re-branding of the RSSPC as Children 1st.
+My voluntary sector career started in 1988 with my appointment as a community fundraiser with the charity RNIB.
+After completing a degree at Edinburgh University I returned to work on large fundraising appeals, including the launch of the youth charity Fairbridge in Scotland and the re-branding of the RSSPC as Children 1st.

 From this I went on to other roles including Fundraising and Marketing director of a large conservation charity and Fundraising Manager of an HIV & AIDS charity.